mockoon/mockoon/CONTRIBUTING.md

 ## Monorepo

-Mockoon is using a monorepo setup (with Lerna).
+Mockoon is using a monorepo setup (with pnpm).
 We have 4 packages in the `./packages/` folder:

 **Libraries** used by the desktop application and the CLI: